stevenbenner/stevenbenner.com/src/content/posts/2010-09-29-must-have-software-for-your-microsoft-windows-computer.md

 So, lets replace it with something that is actually good, MyDefrag.
 This utility gives you a lot more than just defragmenting file, it optimizes the data on the drive.
 Moving the the data to the outside of the disc where the rotational velocity is higher and transfer rates are fastest and sorting files on the disc.
 Suffice it to say that this is a very advanced defrag tool, and you should be using it.

-Be sure to disable the default defrag tool (a scheduled item in Vista/7) because it will un-optimize the disc.
+Be sure to disable the default defrag tool (a scheduled item in Vista/7) because it will unoptimize the disc.

 <figure>